snowfrz/App-Installer/README.md

 # App Installer
 An iOS app designed to allow you to install other (signed) iOS apps to your device.

+Designed by Justin Proulx (Sn0wCh1ld), nullpixel and AppleBetas.

 <h2>Download</h2>
 <h4><a href="https://github.com/Sn0wCh1ld/App-Installer/releases/download/1.0/App.Installer.ipa">App file (.ipa)</a></h4>